Fair Trade Chocolate Fair Trade Chocolate

 Sources

-To find out where to get it from a source near you try searching Google for "fair trade chococlate".
+To find out where to get it from a source near you try searching for fair trade chocolate

-The interational fair trade certifying organisation is called FLO.
-The Canadian fair trade certifying organisation is called Transfair.
+The international fair trade certifying organisation is called FLO.
 They maintain lists of certified cocoa companies.
 They audit to make sure the chocolate truly is fair trade.
-They also provide similar certification for fair trade coffee, tea, sugar, tropical fruits, and soccer balls.
+They also provide similar certification for fair trade coffee, tea, sugar, tropical fruits and soccer balls.
 There is some phony fair trade stuff out there.
 If you don’t see either of these two certification logos, be suspicious.
 Most of the world’s fair trade certification groups are in the process of converting to the international logo.

 Fair Trade Canada Fair Trade International